pgmmpk/beaglebone_pru_adc/README.md

 Read-only property.
 Contains the number of ADC reads since the start of the driver.

 ### Capture.ema_pow
-Determines EMA smoothening factor.
+EMA smoothening factor.
 Smoothening is performed according to the formula:
 ```
 ema += (value - ema / 2^ema_pow)
 ```